Reaching a Consensus in Predictive Loops: Additional simulations

 \section{Additional simulations}

 We defer part of the simulation results to this section.
-In Figure~\ref{fig:consensus_sl2}, we use homogeneous peer susceptibilities, $\alpha_i\equiv\alpha$, and vary them while holding platform susceptibilities fixed.
+In Figure~\ref{fig:consensus_sl_pokec} and Figure~\ref{fig:mean_steer_pokec}, the same procedure for generating plots with Yelp dataset is applied to Pokec dataset.
+Note that we use $T=50$ for generating Figure~\ref{fig:platform_variance_sus_pokec} due to computation efficiency.
+The finite approximation leads to the slight deviation of $\mathrm{Var}(\xv_\mathrm{PS})$ from zero in the case when $\beta=1$.
+In Figure~\ref{fig:peer_variance_sl}, we use homogeneous peer susceptibilities, $\alpha_i\equiv\alpha$, and vary them while holding platform susceptibilities fixed.
 We observe the variance of opinion equilibrium decreases as peer susceptibility increases, which was proved for regular networks in Appendix~\ref{app:var_peer_platform_sus}.

-In Figure~\ref{fig:steer2}, under the mean estimation, the result illustrate Theorem~\ref{theorem:consensus_mean_estimation} where the (peer)-stubborn individual $l\in U$ converges to a different equilibrium with different opinions in observed set $O$.
-In our simulations, when the platform is using MLP as the predictor, the opinions can sometimes diverge and don't have an explicit trend, which calls for future investigation on the stability of the dynamics.
+In Figure~\ref{fig:steer2}, under the mean estimation, the result illustrate Proposition~\ref{prop:consensus_mean_estimation} where the (peer)-stubborn individual $l\in U$ converges to a different equilibrium with different opinions in observed set $O$.